dave-hillier/Nemcache/README.md

 Status
 ======

-Nemcached is not yet ready for production use due to lack of thread safety or performance testing (and probably optimisation)
+Nemcached is not yet ready for production use as it does not support concurrent access and although functionally complete enough to be useful it is unoptimised.

 The following commands from the [Memcached specification](https://raw.github.com/memcached/memcached/master/doc/protocol.txt) are implemented:
 * get (and gets)